apache/doris-website/versioned_docs/version-2.0/admin-manual/maint-monitor/tablet-repair-and-balance.md

 	+----------+-----------+-----------+---------+-------------------+--------------------+------------------+------------+------------+-------+--------+--------+
    ```

 	The status of all copies is shown here.
 Where `IsBad` is listed as `true`, the copy is damaged.
 The `Status` column displays other states.
-Specific status description, you can see help through `HELP ADMIN SHOW REPLICA STATUS`.
+Specific status description, you can see help through `HELP SHOW REPLICA STATUS`.

-	` The ADMIN SHOW REPLICA STATUS `command is mainly used to view the health status of copies.
+	` The SHOW REPLICA STATUS `command is mainly used to view the health status of copies.
 Users can also view additional information about copies of a specified table by using the following commands:

 	`SHOW TABLETS FROM tbl1;`